 The lack of love for TS4 compared to previous entries has put the future of the franchise into question.
 Many players desire more Sims action, but remain disillusioned.

 Rumors about The Sims 5 emerged last year, but EA hasn’t confirmed any of these.
 They are also mostly based on the development schedule of previous entries in the franchise.
-But the current profit-focused culture enshrined by TS4‘s content issues could be the death knell for the series, especially in light of the controversy around EA’s bad practices in games like Star Wars Battlefront II.
+But the current profit-focused culture enshrined by TS4‘s content issues could be the death knell for the series, especially in light of the controversy around EA’s bad practices.

 At the same time, despite the continued popularity of god simulator and management games, The Sims series has yet to find a competitor of similar scope and quality.
 This could mean the franchise has some hope left.